gag0712/react-native-code-push/README.md

 > [!IMPORTANT]
 > `--app-version` should be greater than `--binary-version` (SemVer comparison).

+- `--rollout`: The rollout percentage for the update.
+(0~100, inclusive)

 #### `update-history`

 Update the release history for a specific CodePush update.
 - Use the `--enable` option to disable a specific release for rollback. (or enable it)
 - Use the `--mandatory` option to make the update as mandatory or optional.
+- Use the `--rollout` option to change the rollout percentage of the update.
+(0~100, inclusive)
+  - If the rollout percentage is reduced, users who fall outside the new target will have their rollout canceled and rollback to the previous latest version.

 **Example:**
 - Rollback the CodePush update `1.0.1` (targeting the binary app version `1.0.0`).